 The toxicity mechanism of ethoxylated alcohols is expected to be non-polar narcosis (AISE and Cefic 2009).
-Consistent with expected trends in bioavailability and log KOW, toxicity will vary with alkyl chain length and level of ethoxylation.
+Consistent with expected trends in bioavailability and log K{OW} , toxicity will vary with changes in alkyl chain length and degree of ethoxylation.